kalistamp/daily/README.md

 **Ask follow-ups** generates another set for the current report.
 Existing questions — answered or not — are excluded, so a second press produces new ground instead of a reshuffle.

+**Regenerate with answers** rewrites the current month's report with your answers to it now counted as established fact, updating it in place rather than stacking a second report for the same month.
+Answers are kept and new questions are appended below them, so nothing you have written is lost — and everything you have answered keeps feeding future reports either way.

+## Reading a report

+Each `##` section is collapsible.
+The summary and **life advice** open by default; the rest fold, showing their word and question counts so skipping one is a choice rather than a guess.
+Nothing is truncated — the full text is always one click away, which is what lets the report stay substantial without costing a twelve-minute read.

 ## Curating the advice